ONSdigital/sdc-int-rh-service/README.md

 success then the 'doRecover' method throws the failing exception, which will then use the standard Rabbit retry mechanism to try again.

-This combination of an explicit backoff handling followed by the RabbitMQ retries may appear to be the same as just using Rabbit retries.
-However, the key difference is that we are expecting to get Firestore contention exceptions whereas the standard Rabbit retries are set for unexpected problems.

 The explicit handling of contention exceptions has some advantages over increasing the level of Rabbit retries: